Signs of a Relapse: Schizophrenia Symptoms to

 A relapse is when the symptoms of schizophrenia worsen after a person in treatment has been feeling and acting better for a period of time.
 Some early warning signs that someone you care for may be headed for a relapse that may result in hospitalization include:

 - Acting agitated, irritable, or quick-tempered

 - Difficulty or inability to cope with simple, everyday tasks

 - Reappearance or worsening of psychotic symptoms, such as delusions or hallucinations

 If you notice any of these signs and suspect that symptoms may be getting worse, contact the doctor right away.✶ Schizophrenia can be a very unpredictable disease and there is always the chance that a relapse may occur—even when a person is taking his or her medicine correctly.
 The earlier a relapse can be recognized, the earlier it can be treated.

 You may also want to ask if the person has stopped taking his or her medicine as the doctor instructed.
 Medication is an important part of any schizophrenia treatment plan.
 If the answer is yes, ask why and make sure all answers are communicated to the Treatment Team.

-Approved for the treatment of schizophrenia and schizoaffective disorder.✶Please discuss your symptoms with your healthcare professional.
+Approved for the treatment of schizophrenia.✶Please discuss your symptoms with your healthcare professional.
 He or she will review your symptoms and may consult the established guidelines, which are available in the Diagnostic and Statistical Manual of Mental Disorders, where applicable.